MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **DSDT Patching** may cause

-- Broken motherboard BIOS
+- Broken motherboard BIOS or

 - Inefficient device with the wrong injection, or

-- Cause malfunction device
+- Cause malfunction device or

 - PC unable to boot properly due to an incorrect patch (difficult to reverse).